addyosmani/backbone-fundamentals/chapters/03-internals.md

-# The Internals
+# Backbone Basics

-In this section, you'll learn the essentials of Backbone's models, views, collections and routers, as well as about using namespacing to organize your code.
+In this section, you'll learn the essentials of Backbone's models, views, collections and routers.
+We'll also discuss how to use namespacing to organize your code.
 This isn't meant as a replacement for the official documentation, but it will help you understand many of the core concepts behind Backbone before you start building applications with it.

 * Models
 * Collections